 - Business Center

 - Concierge Services

 Disney has long been a favorite of mine.
 Not because of anything they have done or produced in recent years, much of that I am not a fan of.
 The memories I have that connect with Disney and the Florida parks are what still provide a lingering connection and affection for me.

-As a regular customer with Tzort, you do not have to worry about the last-minute thing.
+As a regular customer of Tzort, you do not have to worry about the last-minute thing.
 You can book on their site ahead of time and plan everything out.
-As the travel writer, I sometimes take a last minute booking because someone canceled and there is an opening.
-So, it is a very different situation that someone booking on the site, if you were wondering.
+As a travel writer, I sometimes take a last-minute booking because someone canceled and there is an opening.
+So, it is a very different situation than someone booking on the site, if you were wondering.

 Disney has so many options these days with 5 parks you have tons of options.
 I got the park hopper passes for 2 days.
 That means I can go from 1 to another park as much as I want each day.
 I did that because since it is just me, I want to hit just the things I want to see in the parks.

 I figured today I would try to see new things, then tomorrow I would walk down memory lane with all the spots I have seen many times on my trips with loved ones.
 Things like the Tiki Room where I swear that I feel my grandfather or dad sitting next to me just like they did when I was 8 or 10.

 I stopped to eat in 50’s Prime Time Café it reminds me of a place they had in the past called Moms.
 I think it is the same place, and they just modified the name.
 They still say it’s Mom’s kitchen and the staff still mess with kids, and even adults who do not keep up with proper manners and so on.